 IMO has a Regional Coordinator for the Caribbean located in Port of Spain (Trinidad and Tobago).
 The Regional Coordinator facilitates the execution of the Integrated Technical Co operation Programme (ITCP), and works closely with governments and regional institutions.
 Since the establishment of the position of the Regional Coordinator, formerly Regional Maritime Adviser, in the Caribbean, the accession and ratification on IMO instruments by Member States in the Caribbean increased noticeably.

 The Regional Coordinator provided considerable support for the preparation of a comprehensive package of model acts and regulations, safety Codes and Model Training Courses for indigenous shipping to which IMO instruments do not fully apply but form the vast majority of vessels operating in the Caribbean.
 The model legislation thus developed – which has also been shared with the English-speaking countries of other developing regions and has been classified by the UN as a SIDS success story – can be adapted to the circumstances of individual maritime administrations and further IMO assistance for this purpose, among others, continues to be provided.

 All Caribbean countries receive support from the Regional Activity Centre/Regional Marine Pollution Emergency Information and Training Centre of the Wider Caribbean (RAC/REMPEITC-Caribe) based in Curaçao.

 Trinidad and Tobago Office

 The regional presence office for the Caribbean is situated in Port of Spain.
-The contact details of the Regional Maritime Adviser are as follows:
+The contact details of the Regional Coordinator are as follows: